gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

     sudo mount /dev/xvdf1  /mnt
     sudo chmod -R a+rwX /mnt    # make folder writable to all
     ```
+5. When your instance is terminated, Amazon will fill your fleet request with a new instance automatically.
+If the instance is in the same region (us-ease-2b), you can attached the data volumne and continue your calculation.
+Once Amazon created a replacement instance in us-east-2c, but my data volumne was in use-east-2b.
+I have to take a snapshot of the volume, and then use it to create another volume in us-east-2c.

-5. Google Compute Engine can be set up following a similar fashion following [instructions](https://www.onepagezen.com/google-cloud-ftp-filezilla-quick-start/)
+6. Google Compute Engine also allows Preemptiable VMs, similar to Amazon EC2 Spot Instances.
+Google Compute Engine can be set up following a similar fashion following [instructions.](https://www.onepagezen.com/google-cloud-ftp-filezilla-quick-start/)  SHH connection can be directly established in Chrome Browser.
+Summary:
  - Login and create instance at Google  Compute Engine
  - Download PuttyGen
  - click Generate to create key pairs